Mikethebot44/doc-index/README.md

 - `-n, --namespace <name>` – Pinecone namespace to target (default: `__default__`)

 Foreground runs stream progress updates (`Progress: <current>/<total> chunks indexed`) and Firecrawl logs in place.
 When `--background` is used the command exits immediately after queuing and prints the job ID and resource ID so you can monitor it later.

+Behind the scenes the SDK now produces *both* file-level and snippet-level embeddings for each documentation page.
+A lightweight MDAST pass extracts headings, links, and code languages; a fast LLM call infers semantic attributes (purpose, audience, complexity, topics), and these are embedded alongside the existing sentence-aware snippet chunks.
+The result is hierarchical retrieval parity with code repositories—high-level doc summaries surface quickly while deeper snippets remain available for precise answers.

 ### Index a GitHub Repository